Forearm Muscles – Anatomy, Function and Clinical Significance

 Extensor Pollicis Longus

-This muscle is also an extensor of thumb.
-It can be differentiated from the extensor pollicis brevis by its larger belly.
+This muscle is also in the deep dorsal compartment of the forearm.
 Its tendon forms the medial border of the anatomical snuffbox in the wrist.

-It passes through the tendon compartment and lies on the narrow, oblique groove on the back of the lower end of the radius.
-At the wrist, it turns towards the thumb using Lister’s tubercle on the distal end of the radius as a pulley.
+It reaches the narrow, oblique groove on the back of the lower end of the radius, where it turns towards the thumb using Lister’s tubercle on the distal end of the radius as a pulley.

 It attaches to the distal phalanx of the thumb.

-Extensor pollicis longus extends all joints [carpometacarpal, metacarpophalangeal and interphalangeal] of thumb.
+Action: Extends all joints [carpometacarpal, metacarpophalangeal, and interphalangeal] of the thumb.

 Extensor Indicis Proprius